Invisible failures in human-AI interactions: Data and methods

 Our analysis is based in the WildChat dataset \citep{zhao2024wildchat}.
-WildChat captures unfiltered, unsolicited conversations between users and ChatGPT (with GPT-4 as the primary LLM) across the full range of how people actually use AI, from casual questions to complex multi-turn professional workflows.
-WildChat has a total of 1,039,785 transcripts, making it the largest publicly available dataset of real conversational AI transcripts.
+WildChat captures unfiltered, unsolicited conversations between users and ChatGPT (with \mbox{GPT-3.5-Turbo} and \mbox{GPT-4} as the primary LLMs) across the full range of how people actually use AI, from casual questions to complex multi-turn professional workflows.
+WildChat has a total of 1,039,785 transcripts, making it the largest publicly available dataset of naturalistic conversational AI transcripts.
 The transcripts were collected in the period April 9, 2023, to May 1, 2024.